 While some credit cards offer travel insurance, often, the coverage is limited.
 Sure, travel insurance through your credit card may cover the cost of your trip if its cancelled, but it likely won't cover expenses if you experience a medical emergency abroad.

 By contrast, comprehensive travel insurance policies cover a wide range of expenses.
-A comprehensive travel policy typically covers damage to rental cars, trip cancellation, lost baggage and medical expenses when you’re abroad.
+A comprehensive travel policy typically includes several types of coverage all in one plan.
+This includes coverage for damage to rental cars, trip cancellation, lost baggage and medical expenses when you’re abroad.